mulesoft-assets/template-sap2sfdc-customer-bidirectional-sync/README.md

 In order for this Anypoint Template to work, there are a few things that need to be done in SAP first.

-1. RFC destination of type "T = TCP/IP Connection" pointing to Program ID on gateway host needs to be created.
+1. RFC destination
+of type "T = TCP/IP Connection" pointing to Program ID on gateway host needs to be created.
 The destination uses Unicode communication type with target system.

-2. Program ID registration RFC SDK is used to register Program ID on gateway host.
+2. Program ID registration
+RFC SDK is used to register Program ID on gateway host.
 Same Program ID name is used here as in the RFC destination.

-3. Partner Profile needs to be customized; type of Logical System as partner type.
+3. Partner Profile
+needs to be customized; type of Logical System as partner type.
 Message type DEBMAS is defined as Outbound and Inbound parameter.
 For Outbound parameter: As receiver port an RFC destination created earlier is used.
 IDoc Type DEBMAS01 is defined.
 For Inbound parameter: Process Code DEBM is used.
 IDoc Type DEBMAS01 is defined.

+3. Partner Port
-4. Partner Port needs to be defined for type of IDoc record type of SAP release 4.x as its version.
+needs to be defined for type of IDoc record type of SAP release 4.x as its version.
 As RFC destination same RFC destination created earlier is used.
-### As destination of data

-There are no particular considerations for this Anypoint Template regarding Sap as data destination.
+&nbsp;
+&nbsp;
 ## Salesforce Considerations <a name="salesforceconsiderations"/>

 There may be a few things that you need to know regarding Salesforce, in order for this template to work.